1kushagra2/Newbees_Elcia/README.md

 ## Working Code
 The working code for the Smart Hand Mobility Assistive Device.
-For now we have only implemented code for one finger.
-For the final product we will extend this code for all the five fingers.
 ### Code for used for micro-contorller(Raspberrypi pico W)
 ```py
 from machine import Pin, ADC, UART